Speaking Out movement: WWE

 Jack Gallagher was released from WWE after allegations were made against him.

-Joe Coffey was accused of harassing a woman, sending unsolicited naked photos, sending voice messages, and unsolicited stalking.
-On June 30, he was suspended by WWE.

 Jack Gallagher was accused of sexual assault.
 On June 19, he was released by WWE.
 His profile was later deleted from WWE.com.
 On October 4, Gallagher issued a statement concerning the circumstances that led to his release.

+Joe Coffey was accused of harassing a woman, sending unsolicited naked photos, sending voice messages, and unsolicited stalking.
+On June 30, he was suspended by WWE.
+He returned to WWE in October 2020.

 Jordan Devlin was accused of physical abuse by Hannah Francesca, a former partner, which he denied.
-He would be suspended indefinitely by Progress Wrestling following the allegations.
+He was suspended indefinitely by Progress Wrestling following the allegations.
+WWE stated that they were looking into the allegations and that they took any allegation of this nature very seriously.
+Devlin made his televised WWE return in March 2021.

+Austin Theory was accused of misconduct.
+While WWE did not comment on the allegations, Theory was removed for two months before he returned to NXT in August 2020.

 Matt Riddle was accused of sexual misconduct by Candy Cartwright, a female wrestler.
 Riddle denied the allegation through his attorney.
 It was later reported that WWE was aware of the allegation against Riddle when he was signed in 2018 and had investigated it at the time.
 On July 8, Riddle admitted to having an affair with Cartwright, but reiterated his denial of the accusations against him.
 On September 16, Riddle dropped his petition for a restraining order against Cartwright.
 The following day, Riddle filed a civil lawsuit against Cartwright.
 On October 8, it was reported that Cartwright filed a countersuit against Riddle, WWE, Gabe Sapolsky, and Evolve Wrestling.
 On March 24, 2021, a judge ruled to terminate WWE and Gabe Sapolsky as defendants in the lawsuit.
 Riddle's request for termination of the lawsuit was denied.
-On July 13, 2021, it was reported Cartwright dropped her lawsuit against Riddle.
+On July 13, it was reported Cartwright dropped her lawsuit against Riddle.